vivaansinghvi07/smoky-mountain-data-comp/README.md

 ## Getting the Dataset

+View the `load_files` scripts in the `scripts` directory to download the datasets.

-Visit the link [here](https://labkey.ornl.gov:8443/labkey/CBI/Martin/PUBLIC_DATA/Davis_Common_Garden_Genotypes/project-begin.view?) and download the folder.
+Alternatively, visit the link [here](https://labkey.ornl.gov:8443/labkey/CBI/Martin/PUBLIC_DATA/Davis_Common_Garden_Genotypes/project-begin.view?) and download the folder.
 Then, unzip the download, move the folder to this repository, and rename it to 'dataset'.

 ## Thoughts for Paper
 For step 1: